mristimaki/ilm/README.md

 When choosing the color theme for this quiz, I looked up the psychological effects of colors and chose accordingly.
 Green for balance and joy.
 Yellow and Orange for positivity and confidence.

-### The Icon

-Picture with total score page and icon along with description

 ## Features

 ### Page Elements